pgriess/wsbench/README.md

     Available options:
       -c, --num-conns NUMBER   number of connections to open (default: 100) -h, --help               display this help
-      -p, --protocol PROTO     set the Web Socket protocol to use (default: empty) -r, --rate NUMBER        number of connections per second (default: 0) -s, --session FILE       file to use for session logic (default: None)
+      -m, --num-msgs NUMBER    number of messages per connection (dfeault: 0) -p, --protocol PROTO     set the Web Socket protocol to use (default: empty) -r, --rate NUMBER        number of connections per second (default: 0) -s, --msg-size NUMBER    size of messages to send, in bytes (default: 32) -S, --session FILE       file to use for session logic (default: None)